-See Note 2.5 for a description of the accounting policies for each category of financial instruments.
-A description of the Company's risk management objectives and policies for financial instruments is provided in Note 18.
+See Note 2.6 for a description of the accounting policies for financial assets and financial liabilities, respectively, including the determination of fair values.
+A description of the Group's risk management objectives and policies for financial instruments is provided in Note 28.